-One pivotal period of civilizations embryonic stages was the Ubaid period - which spanned 6500 - 3800 BC, roughly 8500 years till 5800 years ago.
+It is the scholarly consensus that Human civilization began in Mesopotamia, the region of current day Iran and Iraq around the Tigris and Euphrates rivers.
+One pivotal period of civilizations embryonic stages was the Ubaid period - which spanned 6500 - 3800 BC, roughly 8500 years to 5800 years ago.

 The name Ubaid is derived from an archaeological site where a large amount of material from the period was excavated - Tell al-`Ubaid.
 Among the artifacts unearthed were what has come to be known as the Ubaid Lizardmen.
 They are humanoid figures with reptilian characteristics.